 - Data pipelines can be optimized to meet business requirements and strategies.

 Data observability has often been dubbed "monitoring-on-steroids."
 However, it doesn't substitute monitoring, eliminate the need, or even “take it to a different level.”
 Instead, monitoring contributes to better data observability and is an integral part of the data observability process.

 As we’ve mentioned, achieving data observability requires collecting much more information, which produces a deeper understanding of the relationship between data systems and uncovers actionable insights into the health of your system overall.

-To summarize, monitoring is just a tool to help you get better data observability being part of the toolstack that generates insights about your data.
+To summarize, monitoring is just a tool to help you get better data observability by being part of the tool stack that generates insights about your data.
 For example, monitoring may alert a team of an issue, but without good data observability, finding the root cause of the problem will be very hard.

 The components of data observability

 Now that we know monitoring is a part of data observability, what other tools does it require?
 To excel at data observability, you'll need to collect as much information about what’s happening within your data platform as possible.
 Some tools that will lead to you attaining that information are:

 - Data quality monitoring.
 Regularly checking data against pre-defined data quality rules and presenting results and trends.

 - AI-powered anomaly detection.
 Some data quality issues are unpredictable and need AI to scan for them.
 For example, sudden drops in data volumes or average values in a specific column.

 - Data discovery.
 Monitor and track data issues and understand what data appears in your critical systems (especially if you work with a lot of Personal Identifiable Information).
 Continuous data discovery within an automated data catalog (including a business glossary) also plays a critical role in data quality monitoring.